Sadrakss/nodeApiSOLID/Readme.md

-# API Node REST using SOLID principles.
+# API Node using SOLID principles.

 ## In this Example, the api send a email to the Mailtrap